aragon/foundry-env/README.md

 ## Overview

-This repository provides pre-configured `.env` and `foundry.toml` files for Foundry projects interacting with the Aragon OSx protocol.
+This repository provides a pre-configured environment for all the networks supported by Aragon OSx protocol.
 It centralizes:

 - Network configuration (RPC URLs, chain IDs, explorers)
 - Source code verification parameters for Etherscan and other block explorers
 - Commonly used Aragon OSx contract addresses (DAOFactory, PluginRepoFactory, PluginSetupProcessor)
 - Example environment variables for the **TokenVoting plugin**

-Use these templates to bootstrap your Aragon OSx repository quickly — no more redundant searches or copying from old repos!
+Use these templates to bootstrap your Aragon OSx repository quickly — no more redundant searches or copying from old repos.

 ## Included Files

-Every supported network has a template env file located on the [./networks/](./networks) folder.
+Every supported network has an env file located on the [./networks/](./networks) folder.

-💡 Use `cp networks/mainnet/.env path/to/project/.env` to start a new project.
-Then define the private values as needed.

 ## Key Variables